The Mergers & Acquisitions Review: United Kingdom

 ii Warranty and indemnity insurance

 The use of warranty and indemnity (W&I) insurance in private M&A transactions has taken on greater importance in recent years.
-The London W&I insurance market (which comprises over 25 insurers) now has an estimated combined capacity for a single risk in excess of £1 billion.12 Insurance broker Paragon estimates that 949 transactions used W&I insurance in 2019, compared with 870 in 2018 and 353 in 2014.17 While the transactional risk insurance market suffered a decline in the first half of 2020, largely as a result of the covid-19 pandemic, it rebounded sharply alongside the broader M&A market in the second half of 2020.18 The market has continued to go from strength to strength, with the first quarter of 2021 seeing a 21 per cent increase in transactions using M&A insurance.19
+The London W&I insurance market (which comprises over 25 insurers) now has an estimated combined capacity for a single risk in excess of £1 billion.16 Insurance broker Paragon estimates that 949 transactions used W&I insurance in 2019, compared with 870 in 2018 and 353 in 2014.17 While the transactional risk insurance market suffered a decline in the first half of 2020, largely as a result of the covid-19 pandemic, it rebounded sharply alongside the broader M&A market in the second half of 2020.18 The market has continued to go from strength to strength, with the first quarter of 2021 seeing a 21 per cent increase in transactions using M&A insurance.19

-W&I insurance is increasingly being used to support 'the full spectrum of transactions' irrespective of size.14 A driver for the growth of W&I is that sellers seek a clean break to clear funds.
+W&I insurance is increasingly being used to support 'the full spectrum of transactions' irrespective of size.20 A driver for the growth of W&I is that sellers seek a clean break to clear funds.
 With buyers demanding the comfort of warranties and indemnities that are as extensive and unqualified as possible, W&I insurance assists in unblocking 'stalemate' issues surrounding the allocation of risk, where previously the differences between parties' positions could easily have resulted in a deal not proceeding.
-As many businesses seek quick access to funds in light of the covid-19 pandemic, it might be that this trend increases in the coming year.

 iii Shareholder activism

-In February 2020, Anglo American plc's offer for Sirius Minerals plc saw Odey Asset Management LLP, which had a 1.29 per cent interest in Sirius, publish an email setting out its view that the offer of 5.5 pence per share did not represent fair value for Sirius shareholders.16 It was also highlighted by Odey that there was a low turnout at Sirius' AGMs, magnifying the power of Sirius shareholders who did vote.17 Despite Odey's attempts to drive the offer price up, the resolutions were passed by the requisite majorities in March 2020 and the deal went ahead.
+In February 2020, Anglo American plc's offer for Sirius Minerals plc resulted in Odey Asset Management LLP, which had a 1.29 per cent interest in Sirius, publishing an email setting out its view that the offer of 5.5 pence per share did not represent fair value for Sirius shareholders.21 It was also highlighted by Odey that there was a low turnout at Sirius' AGMs, magnifying the power of Sirius shareholders who did vote.22 Despite Odey's attempts to drive the offer price up, the resolutions were passed by the requisite majorities in March 2020 and the deal went ahead.

 iv Sector trends